 5 Questions to Ask Yourself When You’re Not Feeling Motivated

-Many of us struggle with motivation.
+Many of us struggle to get motivated.
 Whether it be in work or at home, pushing ourselves to exercise, or up-skill, creating new habits and challenging ourselves is never easy.
 Thankfully for you, psychologist and coach Jayson Moran is here to walk you through the factors that contribute to finding that ever-elusive ‘motivation’.

 Keep reading for Jayson’s 5 questions to ask yourself when you’re not feeling motivated: